docusign/code-examples-bash/README.md

 For more information about the scopes used for obtaining authorization to use the Rooms API, see the [Required Scopes section](https://developers.docusign.com/docs/rooms-api/rooms101/auth/)

-**Note: to use the Rooms API you must also create your DocuSign Developer Account for Rooms.
+**Note: To use the Rooms API you must also create your DocuSign Developer Account for Rooms.
 Examples 4 and 6 require that you have the DocuSign Forms feature enabled in your Rooms for Real Estate account.**
 1. **Create a room with data.**
    [Source](./examples/Rooms/eg001CreateRoomWithDataController.sh)
    This example creates a new room in your DocuSign Rooms account to be used for a transaction.